 Pursuant to its charter, the Compensation Committee has sole authority to retain and terminate any compensation consultant, outside counsel, or any other advisers engaged to assist in the evaluation of compensation of directors or executive officers, including the sole authority to approve the consultant's fees and its terms.
-The Compensation Committee considers appropriate standards in selecting its compensation consultants consistent with NYSE rules, SEC rules, and requirements under the Dodd-Frank Act.
+The Compensation Committee considers appropriate standards in selecting its compensation consultants consistent with NYSE rules, SEC rules, and requirements under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").

-Additional information on the roles and responsibilities of the Compensation Committee is provided in the section entitled "Committees of the Board of Directors-Compensation Committee" and the charter of the Compensation Committee may be viewed on our website at www.technipfmc.com under the heading "Who we are > Governance."
+The charter of the Compensation Committee may be viewed on our website at www.technipfmc.com under the heading "Who we are > Governance."